misiektoja/steam_monitor/docs/troubleshooting.md

 Two flags control how much the tool explains about itself.

-`--verbose` adds startup detail, including the detected install method and which secrets came from the dotenv file versus the environment:
+`--verbose` reports what the tool is doing in plain `* ` lines.
+At startup it names the configuration file and dotenv file in use, how many settings were loaded and where each secret came from, and it expands the startup summary with the detected install method.
+During monitoring it prints one line per completed check, so a quiet run still shows the loop is alive, and it explains a liveness banner and any tracked feature that could not fire its alert this cycle:

 ```sh
 steam_monitor <steam_target> --verbose
 ```

-`--debug` traces the whole run in timestamped `[DEBUG HH:MM:SS]` lines: the configuration file being loaded, the connectivity endpoint being probed, every Steam Web API call each polling cycle makes, the SMTP host an email is sent through, each webhook attempt with its HTTP status and retry decision, the state files being read and written, and the technical cause of any failure:
+`--debug` traces the whole run in timestamped `[DEBUG HH:MM:SS]` lines: the configuration file being loaded, the connectivity endpoint being probed, every Steam Web API call each polling cycle makes, the SMTP host an email is sent through, each webhook attempt with its HTTP status and retry decision, the state files being read and written, and the technical cause of any failure.
+Every line that announces an outbound call is followed by its result, marked `-> OK` or `-> failed`, so a trace never stops at what was attempted:

 ```sh
 steam_monitor <steam_target> --debug